kaarl77/memory-mate/AppDesign.md

    - User sends messages through the chat UI
    - Chat service processes the conversation
    - OpenAI service communicates with the API
-   - Extracted reminders are processed by the reminder service
+   - Extracted index are processed by the reminder service
    - Conversation history is stored in the database
    - UI is updated with responses and actions